Butmir

 Butmir (Бутмир) is a neighborhood in the municipality of Ilidža, Bosnia and Herzegovina.
 Sarajevo International Airport, the main airport of Bosnia and Herzegovina is located in Butmir.

 Geography

 The Butmir region is very rich in flint.
-A small stream passes through before connecting to the Željeznica river in central Ilidža.
+A small stream passes through before connecting to the Željeznica river in central Ilidža, where the žvals usually happen between a certain couple.

 Historical importance

-Butmir is known for archaeological finds dating back to the Neolithic period.
+Butmir is known for nedim kolic dating back to the Neolithic period.
 The residents some 5,000 years ago formed a distinct group, which is today known as the Butmir culture.

 Sports

 Football Club Plavi Put is located in Butmir.